vongohren/personal-website/content/posts/my-trello-input-process.md

 This is where I have built a special "app", which allows me to send the notes to an email, as showcased in the checklist.
 This will trigger an algorithm, which will process those notes, and post it back into the card that the article was once collected at.

+You dont need to code your own code for this, you can try to do what they say along the lines in this article: [Using zapier to to handled emails with attachments, transcribing phon](https://zapier.com/blog/transcribe-phone-calls/)

 Then I have the toughts and notes together with the source.
 All in one place and I can act on my thoughts with new tasks, or I can connect it with other related cards.
 The possibilities are endless!

 ![](https://firebasestorage.googleapis.com/v0/b/vongohren-website.appspot.com/o/Screenshot%202019-11-05%20at%2000.09.01.png?alt=media&token=a130aaae-a9b4-4da0-acaa-3b9789d22cb8)